Product Designer

 Everything in the Staff Product Designer role, plus:

-• Product knowledge: Deeply understand the technology and features within your stage and have knowledge of the end-to-end GitLab product.
+- Product knowledge: Have deep knowledge of the technology and capabilities in your projects.
+Proactively learn and have working knowledge of the end-to-end product.

-A Principal Product Designer is expected to meet the base requirements and execute the responsibilities while fostering a culture of ownership of personal performance.
+A Principal Product Designer is expected to meet the base requirements and execute their responsibilities while fostering a culture of ownership of personal performance.

 Foundations Specialty